ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 5. Drag the table to improve the presentation.
 Verify the screen resembles the following:
     ![](images/solution55-openshift-microservices/screen-img-15.png)
 6. Save the screen.
 Select **Save Screen**.
-   IMPORTANT: If you do not save the screen, you lose all your widgets.
+   If you do not save the screen, you lose all your widgets.
+   {:important}

 Find more about IBM Log Analysis with {{site.data.keyword.la_short}} in the [IBM Cloud documentation](https://{DomainName}/docs/services/Log-Analysis-with-LogDNA/index.html#getting-started).
 {:note}